|

 is an option.
 Naxos is one of the most enjoyable port towns in the

-Cyclades, in my opinion second only to Hermoupolis, Syros.
+Cyclades, in my opinion second only to Hermoupolis, Syros, which is the capital.

 See my Naxos